Gloucestershire Aspiration Programme

 raise awareness of the benefits of university level study

-help them make informed choices
+help make informed choices

 provide advice and guidance on how to apply to university and the types of course available